Welcome (SEE IMPORTANT COVID-19 UPDATES BELOW)

 Dear Suburban Associates in Ophthalmology Patient,

-We are several months into the Corona Virus pandemic.
 We at Suburban Associates in Ophthalmology appreciate your understanding during these unprecedented times as we navigate how to provide the highest quality, patient-centered care while keeping everyone safe.
+We are evaluating our schedules on a monthly basis and making the appropriate adjustments to ensure we accommodate the needs of our patients while keeping our community safe.

 -All patients will be screened for the following symptoms.
 Please be forthright with our office should you have either of the following: